Fionn88/Subsidy-Crawl/src/README.md

 ## Run locally
 - This project requires permissions to access Google Sheets.
 You can refer to this [link](https://www.youtube.com/watch?v=zCEJurLGFRk&ab_channel=TechWithTim) for instructions on how to add credentials to your local machine and name the file as you like, then add it to the current directory to change the environment variable name.
+    - You can test your write and read permissions under the example_sheet directory.
+Place your credential JSON file named `credentials.json` in the same directory.
 - You can observe the execution status based on the `Log.log` file generated in the same folder.

 ---